 Doing a manual live installation like described here - meaning without specifying a parmfile - is supported since Ubuntu Server LTS 20.04.5 ('Focal') and any newer release, like 22.04 ('Jammy').

-The following guide assumes that an FTP installation server is in place, that can be used by the 'Load from Removable Media and Server' task of the Hardware Management Console (HMC).
+The following guide assumes that an FTP server to host the installation files is in place, which can be used by the 'Load from Removable Media and Server' task of the Hardware Management Console (HMC).